metacpan/metacpan-cpan-extracted/distros/D/Data-Table-Text/README.md

 # Description

-Write data in tabular text format.
+Write [data](https://en.wikipedia.org/wiki/Data) in tabular text format.

-Version 20230616.
+Version 20240316.

 The following sections describe the methods in each functional area of this [module](https://en.wikipedia.org/wiki/Modular_programming).
 For an alphabetic listing of all methods by name see [Index](#index).